noostale/drone-semantic-segmentation/README.md

 ## Results

-A set of images from the test-set have been used to evaluate the models and compare their performance.
-A sample from the input images, ground truth masks, and predicted masks are shown below for each model:
+A sample from the input images, ground truth masks, and predicted masks from the test-set are shown below for each model:

 | Model | ■Input | ■Truth | Output |
 | ----- | ------------- | -------------- | ----------------- |